-^{4.} For example, 28 U.S.C. § 1782 expressly states that "a person may not be compelled to give his testimony or statement or to produce a document or other thing in violation of any applicable privilege," which may include foreign privilege (see In re Commissioner's Subpoenas, 325 F.3d 1287, 1292 (11th Cir.
-2003)).
+^{3.} For example, 28 U.S.C. § 1782(a) expressly states that "[a] person may not be compelled to give his testimony or statement or to produce a document or other thing in violation of any legally applicable privilege," which may include

 The MLAT is a treaty-based mechanism for seeking foreign law enforcement cooperation and assistance in support of an ongoing criminal investigation or proceeding.
-The MLAT process, and its benefits, are available only to government officials, typically prosecutors.
+The MLAT process and its benefits are available only to government officials, typically prosecutors.
 MLATs do not apply to civil litigants or proceedings.
 Supervising the execution of incoming MLATs-requests for assistance from foreign jurisdictions-requires direct federal district court oversight and involvement.
 In contrast, the courts play no part in initiating or processing outgoing MLAT requests.
 That is the province of the executive branch.